 Being pressed for time can make it hard to sit down and enjoy breakfast, and too many times, we skip breakfast altogether or opt for a calorie-laden pastry, which is not the best way to start your day.
-A healthy breakfast is what keeps metabolism consistent and energy levels fired up.
-Instead of skipping your morning meal, grab one of these healthy breakfast dishes as you rush out the door!
-Each recipes is well-balanced and filling and can be made in batches before the busy week starts.
+A healthy breakfast can help keep metabolism consistent and energy levels fired up.
+Instead of skipping your morning meal, grab one of these healthy breakfast dishes as you rush out the door.
+Each recipe is well-balanced and filling and can be made in batches before the busy week starts.

 Making a frittata couldn't be simpler, especially since you can use whatever veggies or meat you have in your kitchen to do so.
-Here's a basic frittata recipe that will give you enough servings through the week.
-To make the dish even more commuter friendly, bake eggs using a muffin pan like in this recipe for gluten-free turkey, broccoli, and egg muffins .
+Here's a basic frittata recipe that will give you enough servings through the week, or cut back on calories with this recipe for an egg-white frittata .
+To make the dish even more commuter-friendly, bake eggs using a muffin pan like in this recipe for gluten-free turkey, broccoli, and egg muffins .

 Tip: Make a frittata on Sunday evening and portion it out in small plastic containers for the rest of the week.
 You can easily reheat a frittata in the microwave, but this dish is pretty tasty cold.